nasa/fprime/docs/UsersGuide/best/hub-pattern.md

 ```

-### Creating a combined dictionary for a multi-deployment system
+### Creating a Combined Dictionary for a Multi-deployment System

 Since this system is running on two deployments, the dictionaries need to be merged together in order to process the data from both deployments.
 Running `fprime-gds` using a dictionary from build-artifacts of one deployment but not both would drop telemetry and logging from the other deployment, and GDS will not display any inner-deployment commands.
 Using [FPP Tools](), we can generate a list of dependencies for topologies of both deployments and create a combined dictionary.